codeigniter-kr/ci4userguidekr/source/libraries/sessions.rst

 allows only the directory's owner to perform read and write operations on it.
-But be careful because the system user *running* the script is usually not your own, but something like 'www-data' instead, so only setting those permissions will probable break your application.
+But be careful because the system user *running* the script is usually not your own, but something like 'www-data' instead, so only setting those permissions will probably break your application.

 Instead, you should do something like this, depending on your environment
 ::